telerik/maui-docs/controls/listpicker/commands.md

 # .NET MAUI ListPicker Commands

+This article described the commands available in the Telerik UI for .NET MAUI ListPicker control.

 ## ListPicker Commands

 List Picker for .NET MAUI exposes the following commands you can use to programmatically manipulate displaying the popup as well as clearing the selected item: